AbdulrhmanGoni/AbdulrhmanGoni/README.md

 # Hello 👋, I'm Abdulrhman Goni

-Self-motivated full-stack web developer with a focus on back-end, <br>
+Full-Stack Web Developer with a focus on back-end, <br>
-Passionate about everything in software development field in general. <br>
+Self-motivated and passionate about everything in software development field in general. <br>
 I continuously seek to expand my skills and stay updated with the latest industry trends

 # 💻 Tech Stack: